thaibault/internationalisation/readme.md

         -->
     </p>

-With the above initialisation you can simple add this links everywhere in your page to switch language.
+With the below initialisation you can simple add this links everywhere in your page to switch language.
 On click you will switch the current language interactively.
 Try it by yourself:
 <!--deDE: